|2||Dadri, Uttar Pradesh|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Agra air is currently 3.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Agra is currently 13.4 times the WHO annual air quality guideline value

 Unhealthy 153 US AQI